joeky888/joeky888/ReadMe.md

 #### New tech stack I'm evaluating:

-There are so many deserving of investment, and there is so little time.

 | Tech               |                                                                                                                |
 | ------------------ | -------------------------------------------------------------------------------------------------------------- |
 | Language           | Zig (replace unsafe rust), Vlang (Obfuscation, AV Evasion, Crawler)                                            |